EasyPost/easypost-node/README.md

 # EasyPost Node Client Library

-## This branch (v3) is a work in progress and should be considered very unstable.

 EasyPost is a simple shipping API.
 You can sign up for an account at https://easypost.com

 [![CircleCI](https://circleci.com/gh/EasyPost/easypost-web.svg?style=svg&circle-token=6f1cef70e775021a0e45c9c8bc367943927e9bba)](https://circleci.com/gh/EasyPost/easypost-web)